tmenier/AsyncPoco/README.markdown

 ## What databases are supported?

-All PetaPoco tests have been ported to their async equivalents and are passing with SQL Server 2008 R2, SQL Server CE, MySQL, and PostgreSQL.
+All PetaPoco tests have been ported to their async equivalents and are passing when run against SQL Server 2008 R2, SQL Server CE, MySQL, and PostgreSQL.
 I'm personally using it in a busy ASP.NET MVC application with SQL Server 2008 R2 and it is performing well.
 For other platforms, proceed with caution for now and please let me know your findings; I'll update this section and gladly credit you for any help in verifying stability on other platforms.

 ## Why should I use it?